 Mariana works as a group therapist by day, but when her niece Zoe informs her that one of the Maidens is dead, she immediately becomes suspicious.
 She was once a student herself, so she has some insight into the environment at Cambridge University.

-While Edward Fosca has a good alibi, Mariana is certain that he is to blame.
+While Edward Fosca has a good alibi, Mariana is sure that he is to blame.
 When another girl is murdered, Mariana becomes more convinced he is at fault.
 She will stop at nothing to prove him guilty, no matter what it takes and whose lives she ruins—even herself.

 9. Bunny by Mona Awad